Strategic SaaS Messaging: 4 Steps to Your Conversion Framework

 • Products

-When you include these business areas in your messaging framework, you ensure that everyone, from your target market to new employees, sees how your product makes life easier.
+These business areas in a messaging framework make sure that everyone, from the target market to new employees, sees how a product makes life easier.
 It also means that sales and marketing aren’t kept in silos.

 Positioning vs. Messaging